Loading...

 At Scottish tax rates, SIPPs often win over ISAs — but it depends on your salary.
 See the projected difference.

-Enter your details and click Compare to see projections.
+Enter your details above to see projections instantly.

 Scottish taxpayers get higher pension tax relief than English taxpayers at the same salary.
 A Scottish Higher-rate taxpayer (42%) gets 42% relief on SIPP contributions vs 40% in England.
 This tips the balance further towards SIPPs in Scotland — but ISAs still win in some situations.